cschladetsch/RaceTimer/Readme.md

 # Race Timer

 Time from when RC car moves to when (same) car returns.

+* Target is Arduino, with a view to using Pi.
-Only one car on circuit at a time.
+* Only one car on circuit at a time.

-Add obstacles for lap.
+* Add obstacles for lap.

-Target is drift cars.
+* Target is drift cars.

-Add Lap Time, Slowest and Fastest Lap times.
+* Add Lap Time, Slowest and Fastest Lap times.

 Have fun with friends trying to get fastest time using drifting on Veterra Nissan GT3!